clearpix.gif (43 bytes)

 6.2(a) Any hitter with fewer than 450 total PA's during the prior major league regular season is limited to 125-percent of the number of PA's he had against left- and right-handed pitchers during the prior major league season.

-6.4 Any suspended player (i.e. any player who has exceeded his maximum allowed usage) must be removed from the active roster by his manager and placed on reserves.
+6.4 Any player listed on the Transactions page as "suspended" must be removed from the active roster by his manager and placed on reserves.
 If a hitter or pitcher is close to the maximum limit during the team's home games, instructions should be left with the visiting team's manager to disable said player.
 No excuses!

 6.4(a) Usage rules may be enforced by opposing managers as well.
 If a team uses a suspended hitter, the opposing manager may force his opponent to use a pinch hitter.
 If a team uses a suspended pitcher, the opposing manager may force his opponent to use a reliever.
 (Or, if the pitcher is not allowed to leave the game, because he has not faced one batter, the opposing manager may force his opponent to issue an intentional walk.)